Connect With Us on Social Media

 - To maintain certification, race directors will be required to maintain 20-hours of continuing education credits (CEC) over each 4-year period

-- CECs can be earned by attending the Road Race Management Race Directors Meeting for 16 CECs per year, attending the RRCA Convention for 4 CECs per year, and other CEC opportunities that are pre-approved and promoted by the RRCA
+- CECs can be earned by attending the Road Race Management Race Directors Meeting for 16 CECs per year, attending the RRCA Convention for up to 4 CECs per year, and other CEC opportunities that are pre-approved and promoted by the RRCA

 - The course covers all twenty-one chapters in the course textbook, Organizing Running Events, by Phil Stewart